 Every year Sportsbeat supplies over 70,000 stories to a client base of media titles, event organisers and international and national sports associations, including the British Olympic Association, Football Association and British and Irish Lions.

-Covering more than 40 sports at local, regional, national and international level, the NCTJ recognised we were ideally placed to help shape this qualification – because, as employers, we know the skills needed from graduate reporters.
+Covering more than 40 sports at local, regional, national and international level, the NCTJ recognised we were ideally placed to help shape and teach this qualification – because, as employers, we know the skills needed from graduate reporters.

 Sport is big money.
 Premier League clubs have combined annual revenues approaching £3 billion while some estimate the 2022 Fifa World Cup will cost more than £138 billion to stage.

 Sport is big business.
-The International Olympic Committee and world governing body Fifa have major brands lining up to contribute more than £1 billion in marketing rights while American broadcaster NBC recently paid £2.7 billion to broadcast the 2014, 2016, 2018 and 2020 Olympic Games.
+The International Olympic Committee and world governing body FIFA have major brands lining up to contribute more than £1 billion in marketing rights while American broadcaster NBC recently paid £2.7 billion to broadcast the 2014, 2016, 2018 and 2020 Olympic Games.

 Sport is big politics.
 Just witness the world leaders queuing up to help secure their countries major events – Tony Blair, Barack Obama and Vladimir Putin have all made time in their schedules for politicking at sporting gatherings.